-Tampere University offers three related study tracks that involve analysis, modeling, prediction, and computation with big data: the Data Science (M.Sc.) track and Statistical Data Analytics (M.Sc.) track focus on computational and statistical algorithms for data mining and machine learning, with differing emphases, and the Machine Learning (M.Sc.
+Tampere University offers three related study tracks that involve analysis, modelling, prediction, and computation with big data: the Data Science (M.Sc.) track and the Statistical Data Analytics (M.Sc.) track focus on computational and statistical algorithms for data mining and machine learning, with differing emphases, and the Machine Learning (M.Sc.
 Tech) track focuses on engineering accurate predictive machine learning models.

 Statistical Data Analytics (M.Sc.) teaches you to understand data analysis and master necessary skills, such as data cleansing, integration, modelling and prediction, and interactive exploration of data and models.
 You will learn methods ranging from probabilistic approaches through efficient data mining algorithms to flexible deep learning with neural networks.
 You will also learn to present data analysis results to decision-makers with descriptive summaries and visualisations.

 The Statistical Data Analytics (M.Sc.) track is one of the seven tracks in the Master’s degree programme in Computing Sciences, a degree programme that started in August 2020.

 Planned duration: 2 years